lee-dohm/line-length-miner/README.md

     * Screen sizes on laptops
     * Multi-window views

 A balance can be struck, but the question is where?
-My idea is that "typical" lines of code cluster around a particular length, i.e. follow a [normal distribution](http://en.wikipedia.org/wiki/Normal_distribution).
+My idea is that "typical" lines of code cluster around a particular length, i.e. they follow a [normal distribution](http://en.wikipedia.org/wiki/Normal_distribution).
 I want to allow "typical" lines of code to not be inconvenienced by being forced to wrap and encourage abnormal lines of code to be rewritten.
 I've chosen the 99<sup>th</sup> percentile as the cutoff between typical and abnormal, meaning I am assuming that one out of every one hundred lines in a normal code base is problematically long.

 ## Methodology

 * Selection of Projects
     * Search GitHub for public repositories containing Ruby code and list them by number of stars in descending order
 * Calculation of Line Length
+    * Look at lines of text in files ending with `.rb`
     * All lines except the following are included:
         1. Lines that consist solely of whitespace
         1. Lines that consist solely of comments